flanksource/docs/canary-checker/docs/database.md

   create: false
   secretKeyRef:
    name: postgres-connection # name of secret that contains a key containging the postgres connection URI
-   key: POSTGRES_URL   # name of the key in the secret that contains the postgres connection URI
+   key: POSTGRES_URL   # name of the key in the secret that contains the postgres connection URI.
+The URI must be in the format 'postgresql://"$user":"$password"@"$host"/"$database"'
 # ...
 ```